 Snowshoe Day 2: Valley hike to Vernal and Nevada falls along the John Muir Trail--great photo ops!

-FRIDAY 1/5: arrive to Yosemite between 3-5pm.
+FRIDAY 1/19: arrive to Yosemite between 3-5pm.
 Meet your guides at Half Dome Village for check-in.
 Enjoy dinner on your own before orientation, route talk and snowshoes/poles fitting.
 Sleep in your heated tent.
-SATURDAY 1/6: after breakfast, we'll shuttle to Badger Pass Ski Area and head out for Dewey Point, stopping often for breaks and photos.
+SATURDAY 1/20: after breakfast, we'll shuttle to Badger Pass Ski Area and head out for Dewey Point, stopping often for breaks and photos.
 Lunch enjoyed on the trail.
 Short-option snowshoers will turn around at a designated spot and either wait in the Badger Pass snow lodge for the rest of us to return, or take the shuttle back to Half Dome Village.
 We'll re-convene for a group dinner at 7pm.
-SUNDAY 1/7: after breakfast we'll take a 3-mile round-trip hike (not snowshoe!) along the Merced River to the Vernal Falls Footbridge and back.
-We'll wrap up before 1pm.
+SUNDAY 1/21: after breakfast we'll take a 3-mile round-trip hike (unless there's a lot snow, then we'll snowshoe!) along the Merced River to the Vernal Falls Footbridge and back.
+We'll wrap up and say our goodbyes before 1pm.

 Snowshoes and poles, light trail snacks, 2 experienced guides on trail, transportation to/from trailhead on Yosemite shuttle, equipment/packing list (delivered upon registration), 2 nights in a heated tent in Half Dome Village and pre-trip planning phone call.
 Blankets are provided by Half Dome Village but we recommend bringing your own warm sleeping bag for extra warmth!